-- claimants or holders of interests who are not permitted to vote on the plan, but who receive a notice informing them that, unless they check an opt-out box on the Non-Voting Opt-Out Form to opt out of giving third-party releases, they will be deemed to have consented to same.
-For the same reasons discussed above, it is even more obvious that parties who are deemed to reject the Plan are not consenting through silence to the third-party releases.
-Moreover, it is unclear how releases by such claimants or interest holders could be supported by any consideration because, not only are they receiving no consideration from the released non-debtors, the relevant classes will not receive or retain any property under the Plan.
-See 11 U.S.C. § 1126(g). - 69.
-Sixth, the non-consensual Third-Party Releases will apparently be imposed on holders of administrative claims and priority tax claims.
+- 83. Likewise, the court in SunEdison observed that parties who are solicited, but do not vote, may have failed to vote for reasons other than an intention to assent to the releases.
+SunEdison, 576 B.R. at 461.
+The SunEdison debtors argued that the warning in the disclosure statement and on the ballots regarding the potential effect of silence gave rise to a duty to speak, and the nonvoting creditors' failure to object to the plan or to reject the plan should be deemed their consent to the release.
+Id. at 460.
+The SunEdison court rejected this argument because the debtors failed to show that the nonvoting creditors' silence was misleading or that the nonvoting creditors' silence signified their intention to consent to the release (finding that silence could easily be attributable to other causes).
+Id. - 84.
+Fourth, the non-consensual Third-Party Releases will apparently be imposed on holders of administrative claims and priority tax claims.
 D.I.
-498, Art.
-I.A, Item 139 (defining "Releasing Party" to include "all holders of Claims or Equity Interests who are sent a Ballot or Non-Voting Opt-Out Form and do not timely elect to opt-out of the releases provided by the Plan in accordance with the Solicitation Procedures[.]").
+588, Art.
+I.A, Item 142 (defining "Releasing Party" to include "all holders of Claims or Equity Interests who are sent a Ballot or Non-Voting Opt-Out Form and do not timely elect to opt-out of the releases provided by the Plan in accordance with the Solicitation Procedures[.]").
 The claims to be released include direct claims that unimpaired parties hold against numerous non-debtors.
 The scope of the release of their direct claims against non-debtors is far broader than the claims upon which they will be paid.
 The release covers:

-any and all Causes of Action whatsoever, including any derivative claims, asserted or assertable on behalf of the Debtors or their Estates, as applicable, whether known or unknown, foreseen or unforeseen, matured or unmatured, existing or hereafter arising, contingent or noncontingent, in law, equity, contract, tort or otherwise, that such Releasing Party would have been legally entitled to assert in its own right (whether individually or collectively) or on behalf of the holder of any Claim against, or Equity Interest in, a Debtor, the Estates, or other Entity, based on or relating to, or in any manner arising from, in whole or in part, the Debtors, the Debtors' in- and out-of-court restructuring efforts, the Chapter 11 Cases, the Global Settlement, the Cash Collateral Orders, the Plan Documents, the 2025 Notes Documents, the Bridge Note Documents, or any other instrument, contract, or document related to the foregoing, the subject matter of, or the transactions or events giving rise to, any Claim or Equity Interest that is treated in this Plan, the business or contractual arrangements between any Debtor and any Released Party, the restructuring of Claims and Equity Interests before or during the Chapter 11 Cases, the formulation, preparation, dissemination, negotiation, filing, pursuit, performance, administration, implementation, or consummation of the Chapter 11 Cases (including, without limitation, any payments, distributions or transfers in connection therewith), the Global Settlement, the Cash Collateral Orders, the Plan Documents, the 2025 Notes Documents, the Bridge Note Documents, or any other instrument, contract, or document related to the foregoing, or any other act or omission, transaction, agreement, event or other occurrence taking place on or before the Effective Date.
+any and all Causes of Action whatsoever, including any derivative claims, asserted or assertable on behalf of the Debtors or their Estates, as applicable, whether known or unknown, foreseen or unforeseen, matured or unmatured, existing or hereafter arising, contingent or noncontingent, in law, equity, contract, tort or otherwise, that such Releasing Party would have been legally entitled to assert in its own right (whether individually or collectively) or on behalf of the holder of any Claim against, or Equity Interest in, a Debtor, the Estates, or other Entity, based on or relating to, or in any manner arising from, in whole or in part, the Debtors, the Debtors' in and out-of-court restructuring efforts, the Chapter 11 Cases, the Global Settlement, the Cash Collateral Orders, the Plan Documents, the 2025 Notes

-&lt;sup>9 The Debtors' schedules disclose numerous priority tax claims.
+9 The Debtors' schedules disclose numerous priority tax claims.
 See, e.g., D.I.
 436, Schedule E/F, Part 1, Item 2.